MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-authentication-managed-identity.md

 ms.service: azure-container-registry
 ms.author: tejaswikolli
 ms.date: 10/31/2023
+#customer intent: As a developer, I want to use managed identities to authenticate to Azure Container Registry so that I can securely access container images without managing credentials.

 ---

 # Use an Azure managed identity to authenticate to an Azure container registry